cpoli/tbee/README.rst

 To use TB:

-  * Install Python3.5 and three additional packages:
+  *Please install Python3.5 and three additional packages:

     * numpy 1.10
     * scipy 0.16
     * matplotlib 1.5

     * See https://cpoli.github.io/python-doc.html for Python installation details and to install a github repository (for mac).